ozydingo/pluralzbot/README.md

 * Copy the "Bot Token" value into the gitignored file`src/env/secrets.yml`
   * `BOT_TOKEN: xoxb-...`
 * Go to "Basic Information", and copy the client id, secret, and verification token into `src/env/secrets.yml` using the following keys:
-  * `CLIENT_ID` -- note!, quote this value, since it will otherwise be parsed as a Float!
+  * `CLIENT_ID` -- note!, quote this value, since it will otherwise be parsed as a Float.
   * `CLIENT_SECRET`
   * `VERIFICATION_TOKEN`
-* Add `BUG_TIMEOUT: 15` to `src/env/secrets.yml`.
-This is nota secret, but GCP Functions only supports a single env file as of this writing.
-  * TODO: Store secrets more securely, use env file only for non-secret environment setup.

 ### App Setup on Google Cloud